saffronjam/thesis/usability analysis/for-participants.md

 Both snapshots and live migrations are treated as a resource by KubeVirt, meaning that the operation will take place in the background after a VirtualMachineSnapshot resource or a LiveMigration resource is created.
 See the References section for more information.

 A live migration resource in KubeVirt does not move resources itself and instead uses the Kubernetes scheduler to decide where to place the VM.
 This means that a LiveMigration resource only tells the scheduler that the VM can be moved but not where to move it.
-The simplest way to tell the scheduler to move a VM to a specific host is to edit `spec.template.spec.nodeSelector` in the VM manifest.
 See the References section for more information.
+The Kubernetes scheduler is sophistiacted and support a wide range of scheduling strataegies, but for this task we can force a move between node by using the `spec.template.spec.nodeSelector` in the VM and editing the labels of the worker nodes in the cluster.
+To not interfere with other participants, you should create a unique label for you.

+A snapshot in KubeVirt works similarly to a snapshot in other VM management systems, where it captures the state of the VM at a specific point in time.
+However, the snapshot uses Kubernetes VolumeSnapshot, which is a Kubernetes API for taking snapshots of PersistentVolumes.
+This means that a VM with a containerDisk *cannot* be snapshotted.
+Instead, you should use a VM with a DataVolume.
+See the References section for more information.

-### Manifests
+### Live Migration Manifests
 The following is a minimal manifest for creating a VM that runs on a node with label `name: worker-1`.
 The credentials for the Cirros image are user **cirros** and password **gocubsgo**.
 ```yaml
 apiVersion: kubevirt.io/v1